Along with the responsibility and rewards of being your own boss, being self-employed means that the way you file your income tax return also changes.

 Your Business Structure Makes a Difference

-If you own your unincorporated business with a partner (or partners), the same T2125 is filled out, however, there is some additional information relating to the partners which is required, and TurboTax Self-Employed takes care of that too.
+- If you own your unincorporated business with a partner (or partners), the same T2125 is filled out, however, there is some additional information relating to the partners which is required, and TurboTax Self-Employed takes care of that too.

 Choosing your business’s structure is an important decision.
 Incorporating has its advantages and disadvantages.
 To learn more about choosing a business structure, check out our tax tip Taking the Leap from Employee to Owner.

 Keep Consistent Records

 Whether your small business venture is just a few hours a month or your full-time gig, good record-keeping is essential.